What are SMART goals? A guide with examples and templates

 First developed in the early 1980s, it cites five key criteria that goals need to adhere to in order to be considered ‘SMART’:

-SMART performance objectives provide a clear roadmap for success.
+SMART performance goals provide a clear roadmap for success.
 For instance, a marketing manager might aim to increase qualified leads from content marketing by 20% in Q3 by publishing two high-quality blog posts monthly.
 A sales representative could target a quota of $50,000 in new sales by the end of the quarter, focusing on acquiring at least 10 new clients.
 Finally, a customer service representative might set a goal to reduce customer churn rate by 5% within six months through a new customer satisfaction survey and follow-up program.

 ✅ An example of a good SMART objective: increase revenue by 5% on Q4 by hosting two prospect events in London